 National Energy Conference 2018 -- Climate Issues Update

-Scroll down to see pictures and names of currently scheduled speakers and a summary of current conference topics.
+Scroll down to see pictures of and names/short info about currently scheduled speakers, and a brief description of conference topics.
 Longer bios of speakers are here.

 For more information, contact Conference Coordinator Logan Thorne, 304-657-5455 [email protected]; or Friends of Blackwater, PO Box 247, Thomas WV 26292 304-345-7663, [email protected]; or Thomas Rodd, Project Director, 304-541-4494, [email protected]

 P.S.
 For more information on Friends of Blackwater's Allegheny Highlands Climate Change Impacts Initiative, click here.

 Ms. Calandrelli, a Morgantown WV native who uses the professional nickname "The Space Gal,” has a B.S. in Mechanical and Aerospace Engineering from West Virginia University, and a Masters' degree in Aeronautics and Astronautics and in Technology and Policy from Massachusetts Institute of Technology.